 For those who can handle it, the somber memorial is one that is hard to visit.
 One that changes your perspective on life and one that will make sure ‘we NEVER forget’.

-Located on Lincoln Highway and just two miles from the actual town of Shanksville, the Flight 93 Memorial is surrounded by farm lands.
-In fact, it was once just a field itself.
+Located on Lincoln Highway and just two miles from the actual town of Shanksville, the Flight 93 Memorial is located on a field that will forever be remembered as a field of honor.

 A common field one day.
 A field of honor forever.

 What You Should Know About the Flight 93 Memorial Before You Go:

 - Admission and parking are free, but do expect it to be busier near 9/11.

 - It’s a very emotional experience.
 Pictures of Flight 93 heroes are everywhere and there are televisions with real 9/11 footage playing, as well as actual last-call recordings made by the victims of Flight 93.

 - Guest can purchase a 9/11 gift from the gift shop inside.

 If you can handle it, the Flight 93 museum is one of the most emotional parts of the Flight 93 Memorial.

 Since its such a moving experience, guest are asked to be respectful of others.
 Inside of the museum, guest of all ages can feel like they are back on Septemeber 11th, 2001.